0BAB1/HOLY_CORE_COURSE/tutorial.md

 //...
 ```

-And here is the tesbench in python to test for these expected results & behavior :
+And here is the testbench in python to test for these expected results & behavior :

 ```python
 # test_cpu.sv